Rated 3 out of 5 by thewhites A lot of money for so much plastic

 March 9, 2013

-Compromised by an Expensive Non-functioning "Touch" Feature
+by LAMak Compromised by an Expensive Non-functioning "Touch" Feature

 This review is of a Delta Faucet 9159T-AR-DST Trinsic Single Handle Pull-Down Kitchen Faucet Featuring Touch2O Technology, Arctic Stainless installed in March 2014.
 Even after a five hour installation attempt by a licensed plumber, carefully following the included instructions, avoiding any metal-to-metal or electric component overlap, and installing an under sink insulation barrier, plus a service call directly to DELTA seeking advice, we are still without the ability to use this faucet's touted "touch" feature.
 The problem appears to revolve around an inability to ground the solenoid electronics so that a touch activates the ON / OFF function.
 Our white-porcelain-over-cast-iron-sink set into a thick granite countertop complicated the installation process, necessitating the need to cut the hard plastic insulation piece to fit.
 When battery operated, the solenoid allows the water to turn on and off; however, the ability to operate the faucet by touch remains inoperable.
 Furthermore, the battery connection itself remains intermittent, easily interrupted whenever wires attached to the solenoid pack are jostled.
 These both appear to be design issues that need to be addressed.
 Until they are, if your installation involves anything but the most common kind of sink (preferably not made of metal), I would avoid spending the extra for the "touch" feature.
 If you do decide to go ahead anyway, find a plumber who has installed one with this feature before to assure your best chance for success.
 The faucet itself looks great; however, we have invested hundreds of dollars for a non-functioning feature and an unnecessarily complicated installation process that seriously mitigates our appreciation of its attractive design.